Pauperformance/pauperformance.github.io/pages/faq.md

 To avoid obsolete content, large sections of the website are automatically generated and kept up-to-date by **Myr**, the Pauperformance bot.
 This makes it possible for the Academy to easily follow new Magic releases and events, such as weekly online tournaments.

+The name is inspired by the card [Tolarian Academy](https://scryfall.com/card/usg/330/tolarian-academy). 🎓

 ---
-### What is the Battlefield?
+### What is the Arena?

-The Battlefield is where we host our shows.
+The Arena is where we host our shows.

 Live videos are streamed [here on Twitch](https://www.twitch.tv/pauperformance); replays are archived [here on YouTube](https://www.youtube.com/channel/UCDUiIskNnmuJ3XJ1SdQqs0A).